commandblock2/unnamed-client/README.md

 # Unnamed Client
-A FOSS mcp hacked client for minecraft intended for at least half standard users.
+A FOSS mcp hacked (ghost/automation is a priority) client for minecraft intended for at least half standard users.
+ScriptApi and REPL in game is supported (Soon).
+Very different client base, have fun skidding.
 ## Building on *nix
 ### Prerequisites
 `net-misc/curl` `sys-apps/coreutils` `app-arch/unzip` `dev-python/virtualenv`.